falcosecurity/event-generator/README.md

     For example, some actions modify files and directories below /bin, /etc, /dev, etc.
     Make sure you fully understand what is the purpose of this tool before running any action.

+**Notice** — From version `v0.11.0` the `event-generator` requires Falco 0.37.0 or newer.
+Previous versions of the `event-generator` might be compatible with older versions of Falco, however, we do not guarantee it.

 ## Usage

 The full command line documentation is [here](./docs/event-generator.md).